PixarAnimationStudios/ruby-jss/lib/jss/webhooks/README.md

 Internal handlers must be defined as a [ruby code block](http://rubylearning.com/satishtalim/ruby_blocks.html) passed to the `JSSWebHooks.event_handler` method.
 The block must take one parameter, the JSSWebHooks::Event subclass instance being handled.
-Here's a simple example for handling a JSSWebHooks::ComputerAddedEvent:
+Here's a simple example of a handler for a JSSWebHooks::ComputerAddedEvent

 ```ruby
 JSSWebHooks.event_handler do |event|